cybooo/corgi/CONTRIBUTING.md

 ### What to do and what to avoid

-- Don't create PR with only one line changed.
 - Always (if possible) test out if everything works.
-- Don't change code that works, if not needed.
 - Check if the PR does not contain any extra files, eg Eclipse files.

 ### Formatting